-LEGO Announces Braille Bricks Coming in 2020
+LEGO Announces Braille Bricks Coming In 2020

 The LEGO Foundation has revealed its next project: Braille bricks to help visually impaired children learn how to read the alphabet in a fun way.

-The company announced that it is working with The Danish Association of the Blind and the Dorina Nowill Foundation for the Blind to create Braille Bricks, which look just like regular LEGO bricks, but feel quite different.
+The company announced that it is working with The Danish Association of the Blind and the Dorina Nowill Foundation for the Blind to create LEGO Braille Bricks, which look just like regular LEGO bricks but feel quite different.

 In a release, LEGO said that the bricks will allow children to learn the tactile writing system through play.
 Bricks in the 250-piece set will feature studs that form letters from the entire Braille alphabet, numbers from zero to nine, and math symbols.
 The bricks will also include printed characters, so people with sight will be able to read them.
 But more importantly, they will be “fully compatible” with existing Lego brick sets.